 In addition to the cover sheet, no more than four additional typed pages with details of the project should be included with the entry.
 Pages should be double spaced, 12 point, Times New Roman font and up to 5 pages of support materials such as, but not limited to, news clippings, promotional items, cards or pictures.

-Mail entries to Marilyn Craycroft at:
+Mail entries to Leoni Mundelius at:

-Email: marharc@yahoo.com
+Email: leoni@mundelius